DamienDennehy/Imgur.API/docs/quick-start.md

 * Fix for incorrect type on Topic model - Ephemeral is now boolean not string.
 * Fix for GetCommentIdsAsync method on AlbumEndpoint - return type is now IEnumerable int not IEnumerable string.
 * Fix for CreateComment methods on Comment and GalleryEndpoint - return type is now int not IComment.
+* Fix for GetComment methods on Comment and GalleryEndpoint - commentId is now int not string.

 ## Quick Start
 ### Upload image anonymously